Content watched by Whocopied.me Skip to Content

 One Hand Behind the Back

-Extend the arm out to the side, and place it behind the back – palm facing out.
+Stretch your arm out, then put it behind your back with the palm out.
 Switch arms and repeat.

 Arm Extensions

-One at a time, try extending your arms out to the side.
-Then, reach forward, reach up, and reach back.
+One by one, stretch your arms out, then forward, up, and back.
 Keep your eyes up and forward.

 Hand on Your Head